Chia-Network/chia-docs/docs/architecture/timelords.md

 There are two primary types of Timelords: Regular and Blueboxes.

-The first is the core Timelord that takes in Proofs of Space and uses a single fastest core to perform repeated squaring in a [class group of unknown order](https://github.com/Chia-Network/vdf-competition/blob/master/classgroups.pdf) as fast as possible.
+The first is the core Timelord and can be either a software Timelord or a hardware Timelord (ASIC) that takes in Proofs of Space and uses a single fastest core to perform repeated squaring in a [class group of unknown order](https://github.com/Chia-Network/vdf-competition/blob/master/classgroups.pdf) as fast as possible.
 Beside each running VDF (referred to as a vdf_client in the application and source) is a set of proof generation threads that accumulate the proof that the time calculation's number of iterations was done correctly.

 The second are Bluebox Timelords.
 Blueboxes are most any machine - especially things like old servers or gaming machines - that scour the historical chain looking for uncompressed proofs of time.
 So that the chain moves quickly, the regular Timelords use a faster method of generating proofs of time but the proofs are larger, which takes your Raspberry Pi a lot more time and effort to validate and sync the blockchain.
 A Bluebox picks up an uncompressed Proof of Time and recreates it, but this time with the slower and more compact proofs generated at the end.
 Those are then gossiped around to everyone so they can replace the large and slow to verify Proofs of Time with the compact and much quicker to validate version of exactly the same thing.